Lunchtime at School

 Snacks

 All children are invited to bring a healthy snack to school that can be eaten during morning break time.
 We encourage children to bring healthy snacks rather than sugary or chocolate based ones.
-We are a healthy school and offer toast as a morning snack or would encourage fruit as an alternative.
+We are a healthy school and allow fruit, yoghurt or a non-chocolate or sweet treat as a morning snack.
 We are a nut free school, so please ensure any snacks sent to school do not contain nuts.

 For more information on healthy snacks, please follow this link.